An Introduction to Property Tax in Thailand

 The building, housing, and land taxes are collected annually under the Land Tax Cut.

 There are other taxes worth considering.
-The Land and Building Tax (2019) assesses taxes based on the value appraised by the government.
+The Land and Building Tax (2019) assesses taxes based on the value appraised by the government as follows:

 There are exemptions.

-If your property is a residence and you own the land and the building and it is worth less than 50 million baht, then you’ll be exempt.
+• If your first property is a residence and you own the land and the building and it is worth less than 50 million baht, then you’ll be exempt.

 Because of this, you would see people start planting banana trees on their empty land in order to avoid this tax.